 Behind every smart web service is some even smarter web code.
-From the web retailers - calculating what books and firms we might be interested in, to Facebook's friend finding and image tagging services, to the search engines that guide us around the net.
+From the web retailers - calculating what books and films we might be interested in, to Facebook's friend finding and image fagging services, to the search engines that guide us around the net.

-It is these invisible computations that increasingly control how we interact Related Stories with our electronic world.
+It is these invisible computations that increasingly control how we interact Related Stories.

-At last month's TEDGlobal conference, algorithm expert Kevin Slavin delivered one of the tech show's most 'sti up and take notice' speeches where he warned that the 'maths that computers use to decide stuff' was infinating every aspect of our level.
+At last month's TEDGlobal conference, algorithm expert Kevin Slavin delivered one of the tech show's most "sit up and take notice" speeches where he warned that the "maths that computers use to decide stuff" was infiltrating every aspect of our lives.